Obama logo: Reception

-Some have noted the similarity of Obama's campaign logo to others, namely those of Pepsi when turned upside down, Vietin Bank, The Sidney Hillman Foundation, the Taiwan Solidarity Union, and the Shanghai Cooperation Organisation.
+Some have noted the similarity of Obama's campaign logo to others, namely those of Pepsi when turned upside down (Obama himself is said to have been of this opinion), Vietinbank, The Sidney Hillman Foundation, the Taiwan Solidarity Union, and the Shanghai Cooperation Organisation.
 There is also some similarity to the European Union's Protected Designation of Origin and Protected Geographical Indication logos and the logo of Germany's Agenda-Glas AG.
-The official logo of the Democratic Alliance party of South Africa bears a striking resemblance to Obama's campaign logo.
+The official logos of the Party of Business in Russia, The River in Greece and the Democratic Alliance party of South Africa bears a striking resemblance to Obama's campaign logo.
+Leader of the Hungarian Alliance Krisztián Forró was accused of plagiarizing the Obama logo for his campaign in the 2024 Slovak presidential election.